cristhianbenitez/fullstackopen-backend/README.md

 Generate a new "full stack" version of the application by creating a new production build of the frontend, and copy it to the backend repository.
 Verify that everything works locally by using the entire application from the address <http://localhost:3001/>.

 Push the latest version to Heroku and verify that everything works there as well.

+# Exercise 3.22

+## 3.22: Lint configuration

+Add ESlint to your application and fix all the warnings.

+This was the last exercise of this part of the course.
+It's time to push your code to GitHub and mark all of your finished exercises to the exercise submission system.